witchi/filters/README.md

 To setup the plugin, open the config.inc.php file and edit the following variables:
 ```
-  $config['autoAddSpamFilterRule'] = TRUE;  // if TRUE a spam filter rule is created for all users which automatically move messages into junk folder
+  $config['autoAddSpamFilterRule'] = TRUE;  // if TRUE a spam filter rule is created for all users which automatically move messages into junk folder if no filters rules
   $config['spam_subject'] = '[SPAM]';       // How to mark the spam in the subject?
 To have effect the previous variable must be TRUE.
   $config['caseInsensitiveSearch'] = TRUE;  // if TRUE filters searching in case insensitive mode.
-  $config['decodeBase64Msg'] = TRUE;        // if TRUE decodes base64 mail messages.
+  $config['decodeBase64Msg'] = TRUE;        // if TRUE decode base64 mail messages.
+  $config['spam_headers'] = array('X-Spam-Flag','X-Spam-Status','X-Yandex-Spam'); // Check additional headers or amavisd-new headers like X-Spam-Flag, don't need mark spam in the subject
 ```

 History